signalogic/SigSRF_SDK/mediaTest_readme.md

     1) override auto-detection
     2) ignore one or more streams (or codecs)

-SDP input can be given as a command line argument with an "-s" option:
+SDP input can be given as a command line argument with an "-s" option, as shown in the following command line example:

     ./mediaMin -M0 -cx86 -i../pcaps/input.pcapng -L -d0x100c0c01 -r20 -sexample.sdp